 We also split out the data relating to the surviving beneficiaries of deceased retirees.
-There are fewer individuals in this group (c.156k women and 26k men in terms of exposure), limiting our ability to identify the impact of other factors on the longevity of joint life survivors.
-They also tend to be older and the meaning of some of the rating factors differs (for example the annuity amount is typically a reduced proportion of the original plan participant).
-For this group, our VitaCurves use annuity amount and ZIP+45.
+There are fewer individuals in this group (c.157k women and 33k men in terms of exposure in the calibration period within the age ranges used), limiting our ability to identify the impact of other factors on the longevity of joint life survivors.
+They also tend to be older and the meaning of some of the rating factors differs (for example the annuity amount is typically a reduced proportion of that paid to the original plan participant).
+For this group, our VitaCurves therefore only use annuity amount and ZIP+4.

-The resulting rates for this group show levels of elevated mortality consistent with that seen in other studies6, which we believe are broadly indicative of the mortality rates for these individuals, notwithstanding the limitations of the data reporting procedures for these lives7.
+The resulting rates for this group show levels of elevated mortality consistent with that seen in other studies, which we believe are broadly indicative of the mortality rates for these individuals, notwithstanding the limitations of the data reporting procedures for these lives.